Mobile Marketing – The World Has Gone Mobile

 The world is not ‘going mobile’; it has already gone!

-Firstly it means understanding the implications and opportunities of mobile phones and mobile marketing is critical now.
+Firstly, it means understanding the implications and opportunities of mobile phones and mobile marketing is critical now.
 For example, any business with a website must ensure it is compatible with mobile search.
 Approximately 10 – 15% of all internet searches in Australia today are done via mobile phones.

 The speed at which these changes have taken place, particularly the adoption of smartphones and mobile internet browsing in the last two years, has left many Australian businesses in its wake.
 There is a general understanding that the mobile phone is strategically important and presents new opportunities.
 Still, the question is: “What does it mean for me, and how can I start using it to benefit my business?”